Azure/azure-mobile-apps/docs/quickstarts/cordova/index.md

 To complete this tutorial, you need the following:

 * [A working Apache Cordova 8.1.2 installation](https://cordova.apache.org/docs/en/latest/).
-    * Run `cordova requirements` to ensure all requirements are met.
 * A text editor (such as [Visual Studio Code](https://visualstudio.com/code)).
 * An [Azure account](https://azure.microsoft.com/pricing/free-trial).
 * The [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).